shuozhixu/PFDD/README.md

 - A. Hunter, I.J.
 Beyerlein, T.C.
 Germann, M. Koslowski, [Influence of the stacking fault energy surface on partial dislocations in fcc metals with a three-dimensional phase field dislocations dynamics model](https://doi.org/10.1103/PhysRevB.84.144108), Phys.
 Rev. B 84 (2001) 144108

-Then in 2019, the lattice energy was advanced again such that it was directly based on the GSFE surface without any help of any function:
+Then in 2019, the lattice energy was advanced again such that it was based on the GSFE surface that was entirely informed by atomic-level calculations without using any function:

 - Shuozhi Xu, Jaber R. Mianroodi, Abigail Hunter, Irene J. Beyerlein, Bob Svendsen, [Phase-field-based calculations of the disregistry fields of static extended dislocations in FCC metals](http://dx.doi.org/10.1080/14786435.2019.1582850), Philos.
 Mag.
 99 (2019) 1400--1428

-The GSFE surface is used only for FCC crystals and for basal slips in HCP crystals.
-For BCC crystals and non-basal slips in HCP crystals, GSFE curves should be used.
+The GSFE surface is used only for dissociated dislocations, e.g., those in FCC crystals and on basal planes in HCP crystals.
+For non-dissociated dislocations, e.g., those in BCC crystals and non-basal slips in HCP crystals, GSFE curves should be used.
 In early PFDD models, the GSFE curve was approximated by a 1D function.
 That changed in 2020:

 - Shuozhi Xu, Yanqing Su, Lauren T.W.
 Smith, Irene J. Beyerlein, [Frank-Read source operation in six body-centered cubic refractory metals](http://dx.doi.org/10.1016/j.jmps.2020.104017), J. Mech.
 Phys.
 Solids 141 (2020) 104017

-in which the GSFE curve was used directly without any help of any function.
+in which the GSFE curve was informed entirely by atomic-level calculations without using any function.

 ## (iv)